nictryx/tello-drone-security-camera-tracking/README.md

 - NumPy
 - DJITelloPy

-## Project Purpose
+## Project Goal

-The Purpose of this project is to demonstrate autonomous drone perception and tracking by allowing a DJI Tello drone to detect, follow, and maintain alignment with a security camera using computer vision.
+The goal of this project is to demonstrate autonomous drone perception and tracking by allowing a DJI Tello drone to detect, follow, and maintain alignment with a security camera using computer vision.